Fondation Pierre Elliot Trudeau

 • In the second year of a doctoral program.

-Due to the high volume of applications, starting in 2026, the Foundation will only accept applications from students in the first or second year of their doctoral program.
+Due to the high volume of applications, starting in 2026, the Foundation will only accept applications from students in the first or second year of their PhD program.
 You are no longer eligible to apply if you are in the final year of your master’s program.

 Citizenship